Welcome to Class 5!

 In History, we have been learning about the Half Penny Bridge disaster.
-We enjoyed learning and retelling the events of the terrible disaster when the bridge broke.
+We enjoyed learning and retelling the events of the terrible disaster when the bridge broke, through art, drama and writing.
 To consolidate our learning we went on a walk to visit the Half Penny Bridge.
 We walked over it and imagined how we would have felt if we were a visitor to the Bath and West Show on the day of the disaster.
 We enjoyed sketching a view of the Half Penny Bridge as it stands today.

 As part of our Widcombe topic, we have studied the artistic designs often seen on canal boats.
 We had a go at creating our own canal art pictures.
 Firstly, we painted and then outlined our castles.
 Next, we decorated the borders using flowers.
 What a great job!

 Each member of the class designed one piece of the puzzle to include a self-portrait and images of all their favourite things.
 These were then put together to show that although we are our own individuals, when we come together to make up Class 5 each person is as important as each other in creating the class.